 Briefs are for people in Northwest Arkansas who are new hires, were promoted, received an award from outside their organization or received a certification.
-Email: email@example.com or send your item to: Christie Swanson, P.O.
-Box 7, Springdale, Ark.
-72765.
-Information must be received by noon on the Wednesday before the Sunday the item is to be published.
+Email: [email protected] Information must be received by noon Wednesday prior to the Sunday the item is to be published.